vicoslab/dis_tutorial3/README.md

                           [pkg_dis_tutorial3, 'maps', 'map.yaml']),
                           description='Full path to map yaml file to load')

-You can also give it as a parameter in the command line, but who wants to do that.
+You can also give it as a parameter in the command line if you wish.

 ### Face Detection and Localization

-Is part of your first Task, you need to detect the faces in the polygon.
+As part of Task 1, you need to detect the faces in the polygon.
 For this, you need to install some additional Python packages:

     pip install ultralytics
     pip install opencv-python
     pip install numpy

-Then you can run the person detector node, which send marker to RViz at the detected locations:
+Then you can run the person detector node, which sends a marker to RViz at the detected locations:

     ros2 run dis_tutorial3 detect_people.py